-The History Centre iprovides integrated, state-of-the-art storage and public access facilities for the archival, manuscript, book and local studies collections. it includes storage, conservation, binding, digitisation, IT, teaching and learning facilities as well as office space and room(s) for visitors to consult material.
+The History Centre provides integrated, state-of-the-art storage and public access facilities for the archival, manuscript, book and local studies collections.
+It includes storage, conservation, binding, digitisation, IT, teaching and learning facilities, as well as office space and room(s) for visitors to consult material.
 The design includes a repository on the upper floor, designed to provide a high degree of environmental control to comply with BS5454, with all the public spaces at ground level.
 These are flanked by a linear arcade running along the south face of the building and a new park to the south.

-As a key requirement of the brief, above all, the centre is a highly visible and accessible focus for the local community, instiling pride in the history of Hull for generations to come.
+As a key requirement of the brief, above all, the centre is a highly visible and accessible focus for the local community, instilling pride in the history of Hull for generations to come.